Can't decide between AeroPress and pour over coffee makers? You're not alone.

-After your desired brewing time, the plunger is pushed down, forcing the hot water through the coffee grounds.
+After your desired brewing time, the AeroPress works after a plunger is pushed down, forcing the hot water through the AeroPress filters and coffee grounds.

-Check out our favorite way to make a cup of coffee with an AeroPress.
+Check out our favorite way to make a full cup of coffee with an AeroPress.

-It was invented in 2005 by Alan Adler, a retired Stanford engineering lecturer.
-The best thing about the AeroPress is that it’s easy to use, portable, and most of all, makes a great cup of coffee.
+The original Aeropress was invented in 2005 by Alan Adler, a retired Stanford engineering lecturer.
+The best thing about the AeroPress is that it’s easy to use, portable, and most of all, makes a great final cup of coffee.

 Pros & Cons Of Using an AeroPress